-- · Safekeeping of the SICAV's assets;
+- Safekeeping of the SICAV's assets;

 - Verification of the compliance of Management Company decisions;

 - Monitoring of the cash flows of the UCITS.

-The Depositary is also responsible for managing the liabilities of the SICAV, which includes centralising its share subscription and redemption orders as well as managing the issue account and share registers of the SICAV.
+The Depositary is also responsible for managing the liabilities of the SICAV, which includes centralising its share subscription and redemption orders under delegation from the Management Company, as well as managing the issue account and share registers of the SICAV.